Self-interacting quantum electron: Stability of energy-momentum characteristics and dispersion law

 whereas $ \gamma, \delta$ have higher order in $G_N$ and they may be temporarily discarded in our approximate dispersion law.
 This dispersion law may be written as follows

 The trivial solution $\omega_{1,2}=0$ has already been discussed.
 Two non-trivial solutions in weak gravitation field when $\alpha^2 \gg \beta$ are given by the equations

-Both parameters $\alpha, \beta$ are in fact the \emph{complex functions} of $(\pi^1,\pi^2,\pi^3)$ but they are linear in stationary momenta $P^{\mu}_0$.
+Both parameters $\alpha, \beta$ are in fact complex functions of $(\pi^1,\pi^2,\pi^3)$ but they are linear in stationary momenta $P^{\mu}_0$.
 Coefficients $K^{\nu}_{\mu} \propto G_N$ and generally they are much smaller than $M^{\nu}_{\mu}$.
-The negative real part of these two roots being substituted in the probing function (65) will define attractors and two finite masses.
-Numerical analysis of these attractors will be reported elsewhere.
+The negative real part of these two roots substituted in the probing function (65) will define attractors and two finite masses.